PoCInnovation/Underflow/README.md

 ```

-# Here it's an example of configuration trafic's light of type "follower"
+## Example of configuration for a "follower" trafic light

 ```python
 from regularflow import newAgent, startDemo, startAgent